Assessing Threats to Diamondback Terrapins in a Coastal Carolina Salt Marsh.

 Image 1: Elasticity Analysis of Matrix Model Environment

 The third model we developed is a stochastic agent-based model.
 While the non-spatial, deterministic matrix models can provide interesting insights into population dynamics, our stochastic agent-based model allows us to explicitly model space and incorporate variability in our simulations.
 We recreate the exact environmental conditions from the study area by uploading a GIS shapefile for the study area into Netlogo (see image 2).
 Individual behavior was coded to produce observed population-level dynamics, including the tendency for individuals to remain near a specific home creek, females returning to the same nesting location each year, and the brumation process.
 Since our agent-based model is computationally expensive we partnered with the Massachusetts Green High Performance Computing Center (MGHPCC) to run thousands of simulations on their supercomputer.
 We use this spatial model to consider how an increase in the number of crab traps, frequency of nest disturbances, and the geographic placement of traps impact the long-term viability of diamondback terrapins (for example, image 3 below).

 Image 3: Sample Output from Agent-Based Model

-[endif]-- We recently submitted our paper for publication Results from this project will improve our understanding of diamondback terrapins in general and guide conservation efforts in South Carolina and similar locations. ![endif]--![endif]--
+This paper was published in Mathematical Biosciences.
+Results from this project improve our understanding of diamondback terrapins in general and guide conservation efforts in South Carolina and similar locations.